actions-marketplace-validations/alexshively_s3-zip-upload-for-codedeploy/README.md

 A GitHub Action for easily creating a zip file from a folder and uploading it to S3.
 This action can also be used to upload a pre-made zip file or any other single file.
 It supports Linux, Windows, and any other `runs-on` that can run Node.
+It contains metadata fields which can be used to automatically deploy to codedeploy via a lambda.

 ## Features